deeptir18/cornflakes-scripts/README.md

 instructions for how to get started with Cornflakes on your own hardware; this repo is intended for reproducing the main results.
-Here is an overview of the steps that lead to reproduction along with expected time; note you'll need access to a cloudlab account to go through these.
+Here is an overview of the steps that lead to reproduction along with expected time; note you'll need access to a cloudlab account to go through these steps.
 Any instructions that say wait indicate you can leave it running and come back later.
 | Step | Expected Time |